leonawicz/memery/cran-comments.md

 ## Update release

-This is an update release submission.
+This is an update release.
 In this version I have:

-* Added `lintr` package to DESCRIPTION Suggests field per CRAN maintainer request regarding undeclared packages used in `testhat` unit tests.

-* Added other minor functionality and documentation updates since last submission.
+* Minor update to functionality dependent on `magick` Suggested package.

 ## Test environments
-* local Windows 10 install, R 3.5.0
+* local Windows 10 install, R 3.5.3
-* ubuntu 14.04 (on travis-ci), R 3.5.0
+* ubuntu 14.04 (on travis-ci), R 3.5.3
 * win-builder (devel and release)

 ## R CMD check results